 - Chin ups / Pull ups

-To remedy rounded shoulders, horizontal exercises should be prioritised.
+To remedy rounded shoulders, horizontal exercises should be prioritised and maintaining the correct position is essential.
 This is because the action of horizontal pulling more directly counteracts the most common pressing movements such as the bench press and push ups.

-IMPORTANT TIP: If you’re serious about fixing your posture – you will need to reduce pressing volume to accommodate more pulling, rather than just add exercises to your plan.
+IMPORTANT TIP: If you’re serious about correcting your posture – you will need to reduce pressing volume to accommodate more pulling, rather than just add exercises to your plan.

-Here are three exercises that are firm favourites for counteracting rounded shoulder posture:
+Here are three exercises that are firm favourites to fix your rounded shoulders:

 Rows with isometric holds in the contracted position